Professional and Linguistic Assessments Board Exam

 Example topic: Neurology

-A 58-year-old male patient comes to the clinic with a half-year history of involuntary movements involving his facial and upper limb regions.
-He describes these movements as jerky and irregular, and they are aggravated by stress and fatigue.
-The examination reveals irregular, non-rhythmic finger and facial muscle movements.
-His father had a comparable condition, diagnosed with a neurological disorder in his late 50s.
-The patient's cognitive function is unimpaired, and there is no significant muscle weakness or loss of sensation.
-What is the most likely diagnosis for this individual?
+A 58-year-old man presents to the clinic with a 6-month history of involuntary movements affecting his face and upper limbs.
+He describes these movements as jerky and irregular, which seem to worsen with stress and fatigue.
+On examination, there are irregular, non-rhythmic movements noted in his fingers and facial muscles.
+He has a family history of a similar condition, with his father being diagnosed with a neurological disorder in his late 50s.
+His cognitive function appears normal, and there is no significant muscle weakness or sensory loss.
+What is the most likely diagnosis for this patient?

 1.